 Planted or fabricated evidence.
 A closely related problem is incriminating evidence that’s planted at a crime scene or on the suspect to justify an arrest and conviction.
 The police or others may even fabricate evidence entirely.
 Although these are serious offenses in and of themselves, that doesn’t mean that a jury won’t be persuaded to convict and imprison the accused.

 Coerced confessions.
 There’s a long and tragic history in this country of law enforcement coercing suspects to “confess” to crimes they didn’t commit.
 This coercion may take the form of threats to the suspect, threats to the suspect’s family, tricks, or false promises that the court will “go easy” on the accused.
-Regardless of how they happen, coerced confessions shouldn’t be allowed to lead to a conviction.
+Regardless of how they happen, coerced confessions shouldn’t be allowed to lead to a conviction and imprisonment.

 Problems with DNA evidence.
 DNA has become a helpful tool to solve serious crimes like rape and murder.
 But it doesn’t mean that DNA should always have the final word.
 The evidence may be unreliable for several reasons, including mistakes at the lab, tampering with the evidence, or drawing DNA samples from the wrong person.
 All evidence has to be closely scrutinized, even seemingly foolproof DNA evidence.